aantron/ocaml.org/data/planet/bap/bap-executable--parsers.md

   </li>
   <li>
     <p><code class="language-plaintext highlighter-rouge">bap.dwarf</code> that allows one to lookup dwarf symbols in a file.
 At
-the time of this writing, our elf parsing library doesn&rsquo;t support symtable reading.</p>
+the time of this writing, our elf parsing library doesn’t support symtable reading.</p>
   </li>
 </ul>